Laryngeal Manual Therapy

 3. True Vocal Fold Nodules

-LMT may be used alongside wider voice care to reduce surrounding muscular tension that can contribute to discomfort and altered voice quality.
+Laryngeal manual therapy may be used alongside wider voice care to reduce surrounding muscular tension that can contribute to discomfort and altered voice quality.

 4. Globus Pharyngeus